janobourian/aws/cloud_practitioner/README.md

 Types of cloud computing:
 - Infrastructure as a Service (IaaS) - EC2
 - Platform as a Service (PaaS) - Elastic Beanstalk, Heroku
-- Software as a Service (SaaS) - Rekognition, Zoom
+- Software as a Service (SaaS) - Rekognition, Zoom, Amazon Chime

 ![alt text](image-3.png)